jvegar/parkealo/docs/FINANCIAL_PROJECTIONS.md

-# Financial Projections & Business Case - ParkShare Platform
+# Financial Projections & Business Case - Parkealo Platform

 ## Executive Summary

-The ParkShare platform represents a significant opportunity in the shared economy parking marketplace.
+The Parkealo platform represents a significant opportunity in the shared economy parking marketplace.
 With a projected addressable market of $15.6 billion in urban parking across North America, our platform is positioned to capture market share through innovative technology and superior user experience.

 ### Key Financial Highlights
 - **Break-even**: Month 18